MARKETNG 2501 - Consumer Behaviour

 General Course Information

-Course Code MARKETNG 2501 Course Consumer Behaviour Coordinating Unit Business School Term Summer Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge MARKETNG 1001 Course Description Every individual is a consumer.
+Course Code MARKETNG 2501 Course Consumer Behaviour Coordinating Unit Adelaide Business School Term Summer Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge MARKETNG 1001 Course Description Every individual is a consumer.
 Understanding consumers and influences of consumer behaviour is crucial for explaining and predicting consumption related behaviour in individuals and organisations alike.
-Consumer Behaviour introduces the fundamental concepts, principles and theories of consumer behaviour and relates it to the practice of marketing.
+Consumer Behaviour introduces the fundamental concepts, principles and theories of consumer behaviour and relates them to the practice of marketing.
 Drawing on both psychological and sociological viewpoints, this course covers individual factors, such as motivation and needs, perception, learning, personality and lifestyle attitudes and external socio-cultural factors such as family, social groups and group processes, social class, culture and subculture in the context of consumption.
 This prepares students for making informed decisions about how to manage and respond to the needs and wants of consumers.

 Course Coordinator: Dr Sally Rao HillEmail: email@example.com

 The full timetable of all activities for this course can be accessed from Course Planner.Course Timetable

 Introduction to consumer behaviour and situational influences Chapters 1 & 2

 Problem recognition and information search Chapters 3 & 4